 What is self-isolation?

 Self-isolation is when you do not leave your home because you have or might have coronavirus.
 It is different to shielding.
-It's a legal requirement to self-isolate if you test positive or are told to self-isolate by NHS Test and Trace.
+You are still required to self-isolate if you test positive or are told to self-isolate by NHS Test and Trace.
 You could be fined if you do not do so.

 This means that if required to self isolate you must stay at home and